wuldorf/wuldorf/README.md

 - 👋 Hi, I’m @wuldorf
 - 👀 I'm interested in programming and debugging, but I'm  very new at it
-- 🌱 I’m currently learning ...good question i think python or C++ will be my first programming language
+- 🌱 I’m currently learning ...things :D

 - 📫 How to reach me: wuldorf@protonmail.com